joaomcteixeira/taurenmd/README.md

 # Tauren-MD

 _This is an experimental project under strong development, expect small to drastic changes and updates in its structure, architecture and interfaces._
+_version 0.5.0_

 **Tauren-MD is an interface that streamlines analisis routines for Molecular Dynamics.**